 Live Event Production:

 Production organizes and runs all of the Live Events like Tributes and Panels during the festival.
 Production is in charge of the physical set up (this includes heavy lifting), execution and break-down of these events.
 Production also runs the AppleBox film screenings and Mike’s Field Trip to the Movies.
+Must have availability for shifts that occur between 2pm and 10pm as well as weekend mornings.

 Hospitality handles all of the accommodations for filmmakers, talent and guests of the festival.
 Hospitality welcomes all filmmakers upon their arrival and assists them with check-in.